mnichols/possum/README.md

 to `toState`.
 If `toState` is not provided, then it will replay after _any_ transition has occurred.

+Returns `this` possum instance.

 ##### `deferUntilNextHandler` {Function}

 Queues the current message (input) to be replayed after the possum has `handle`d another input, regardless of whether a transition has occurred. **Note:** be careful that you avoid infinite loops using this functionality.

+Returns `this` possum instance.

 ##### `current` {Function}

-Used internally, this returns an `processContext` which exposes:
+Returns an `processContext` which exposes:

 * `currentMessage` {Function} The message currently being handled
 * `completed` {Boolean} A flag indicating if the processing has completed

-You _may_ use this inside a handler to get access to the current message being invoked.
+This is really for internal use, but you _may_ use this inside a handler to get access to the current message being invoked.

 ### Possum Events